ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 After hanging out with Buyantogtokh for a bit, Anuka, Lhagwa, Kourtney and I saddled up our horses and followed suit down the valley.

 {% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_01-23-46-441000_cam.webp" description="In the marshy valley, our path converges with a herd of 20 reindeer and their owner heading the same direction.
-For a fleeting minute, while Kourtney frantically gets the camera out, we find ourselves engulfed in the center of their herd, and I feel like I've animorphed into one of the reindeer and joined the herd entirely." %}
+For a fleeting minute, while Kourtney frantically gets the camera out, we find ourselves engulfed in the center of their herd, and I feel like I've animorphed into one of them and joined their herd entirely." %}

 The journey took around 2 hours.
 In the final half hour, reindeer with empty saddles were being led back to the original camp to pick up what couldn’t be carried on the first trip.